50 Free Children's Activities - Free Activities For Children and Families Part 1

 I wanted to write something useful today, and this is something that I have spent a lot of time thinking about recently.
 Forgive my selfishness, but I am creating this list of free activities as much for my own good as I am for yours.
 Due to the length, I have broken this list down into age specific hubs.
 There are links to the other two age groups at the bottom of the page.
-Most of these activities for children are absolutely free to do, provided they are available in your area.
+Most of these are absolutely free to do, provided they are available in your area.
 A few of these of them cost a token investment up front, but are free forever afterward.
 There are others that may not be accessible in your region.
 For instance, the zoo is on the list, which is only free in certain areas.
-With that being said, I ask for your understanding when I suggest the beach if you are not near a beach, because that won't apply to you:) Please use the free activity ideas that are helpful and ignore the ones that are not available to you.
+With that being said, I ask for your understanding when I suggest the beach if you are not near a beach, because that won't apply to you:) Please use the activities for childrenfree activity ideas that are helpful and ignore the ones that are not available to you.
 I hope you enjoy.

 Activities for children age 1-3

 This is where I will begin.
 There are so many opinions when it comes to what is acceptable for children under one, I don't want to tread in that water.
 The ideas that I will be listing should be safe, fun, and appropriate for any child in the age group.
-Some of the fun things to do on this list may be geared more toward the younger end of the group, however, that fact makes me feel safe suggesting these activities to you.
+Some of the on this list may be geared more toward the younger end of the group, however, that fact makes me feel safe suggesting these activities to you.
 The list is designed to provide a service to you, my reader.
-Please use it responsibly to add joy to a special child's life.
+Please use it responsibly to add joy to a special child's life. fun things to do

 - Blocks are a great activity for children.
 They require a small initial investment, but can then be played with for free forever.
 The value of the motor skill development is priceless, and most children already have blocks laying around the house.